 I recently received a not so stellar review from a bride just moments before I was ready to head out to an event.
 Initially, I did take the review personally, and it made me feel as if I got kicked in the family jewels.

 It was not very truthful and exaggerated the facts.

 I thought about writing a dispute of the bride’s claims but decided not to do it because it possibly would have made me look even worse to other brides who read it.

-What I know is true about me, is that in my heart of hearts, without a shadow of doubt, I give my very best effort at every event where I perform.
+What I know is true about me, is that in my heart of hearts, without a shadow of a doubt, I give my very best effort at every event where I perform.